 Samuel joined Watsi on September 19th, 2016.
-Three years ago, Samuel became the 2314th member to automatically support a new Watsi patient every month.
-Since then, 3,336 more people have become monthly donors!
+Six years ago, Samuel joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Samuel's most recent donation supported Pan, a 60-year-old husband and father from Cambodia, to fund a hip arthroplasty so he can walk on his own.